 Further information on these units of competency is available at: http://training.gov.au/Training/Details/PSP60616.

-The training is a ten (10) day program scheduled over three modules in approximately a six month period and delivered in a face-to-face format.
-The course is very comprehensive and runs from 9:00-5:00pm every day.
+The training is a comprehensive twelve (12) day face-to-face program scheduled over three modules in a six month period.

 This first module focuses on strategic planning activities, specifically, the policy environment, the development of procurement plans and creating effective business cases.
 The program also looks at the context of procurement within the public sector.